 When it comes to making the diagnosis of prostate cancer and planning treatment, the other prostate disorders must be considered, too.
 So it’s important that men know about all three problems—what they are, how they are treated, and their telltale symptoms.

 Fortunately, effective treatment and relief of symptoms is available for all three prostate disorders.
-Even prostate cancer, when caught early, is treatable—generally without causing loss of urinary control or sexual function.
-In fact, many prostate cancers may not need to be immediately treated and can be safety followed under a program of active surveillance.
+Even prostate cancer, when caught early, is treatable—and side effects, such as loss of urinary control or sexual function, can be managed.
+In fact, many low-risk (slow-growing) prostate cancers may not need to be immediately treated and can be safety followed under a program of active surveillance.

 Clinical trials are ongoing to understand which cancers need to be treated aggressively with surgery or radiation, and which can be observed with deferred therapy or no therapy.
 For the first time ever, we are very close to understanding how to keep advanced cancer in check, perhaps even for years.
 (The information on this page is adapted from Dr. Patrick Walsh’s Guide to Surviving Prostate Cancer.)